NSO-developer/nso-gitbook/development/advanced-development/scaling-and-performance-optimization.md

 ### The Size of CDB <a href="#d5e8750" id="d5e8750"></a>

 Accurately predicting the size of CDB means accurately modeling its internal data structure.
-Since the result will depend on the YANG models and what actual values are stored in the database, the easiest way to understand of how the size grows is to start NSO with the schema and data in question and then measure the resource usage.
+Since the result will depend on the YANG models and what actual values are stored in the database, the easiest way to understand how the size grows, is to start NSO with the schema and data in question and then measure the resource usage.

 Performing accurate measurements can be a tedious process or sometimes impossible.
 When impossible, an estimate can be reached by extrapolating from known data, which is usually much more manageable and accurate enough.

 We can look at the disk and RAM used for the running datastore, which stores configuration.
-On a freshly started NSO, it doesn't occupy much space at all:
+On a freshly started NSO with `in-memory-v1` mode, it doesn't occupy much space at all:

 ```bash
 # show ncs-state internal cdb datastore running | select ram-size | select disk-size